 For more on testing, go here.

-For a complete glossary, go here.
+For a complete glossary/dictionary of fiber optic terms, go here.

 Table of Contents: The FOA Reference Guide To Fiber Optics